privacyidea/simplesamlphp-module-privacyidea/docs/privacyidea.md

 'authproc' => array(

     /**
      * Configuration for the privacyIDEA server.
      */
     20 => array(
         'class'             => 'privacyidea:PrivacyideaAuthProc',

         /**
-         *  Enter the URL to your privacyIDEA instance */
+         * Enter the URL to your privacyIDEA instance.
+         * Required.
+         */
         'privacyideaServerURL' => 'https://your.privacyidea.server',

         /**
-         *  Enter the realm, where your users are stored (remove it or set it to '' to use default) */
+         * Enter the realm, where your users are stored.
+         * Optional.
+         */
         'realm'             => 'realm1',

         /**
          * The uidKey is the username's attribute key.
          * You can choose a single one or multiple ones.
 The first set will be used.
+         * Example: 'uidKey' => array('uid', 'userName', 'uName').
+         * Required.
          */
         'uidKey'            => 'uid',
-        //  'uidKey'        => array('uid', 'userName', 'uName'),

         /**
          * Check if the hostname matches the name in the certificate.
-         *  The value have to be a string.
+         * The value has to be a string.
+         * Optional.
+Default: true.
          */
         'sslVerifyHost'     => 'true',

         /**
-         *  Check if the certificate is valid, signed by a trusted CA
+         * Check if the certificate is valid, signed by a trusted CA.
-         *  The value have to be a string.
+         * The value has to be a string.
+         * Optional.
+Default: true.
          */
         'sslVerifyPeer'     => 'true',

         /**
-         *  Here you need to enter the username of your service account */
+         * Here you need to enter the username of your service account from privacyIDEA server.
+         * Needed if 'doTriggerChallenge' => 'true'.
+         */
         'serviceAccount'    => 'service',

         /**
-         *  Enter here the password for your service account */
+         * Enter here the password for your service account.
+         * Needed if 'doTriggerChallenge' => 'true'.
+         */
         'servicePass'       => 'service',

         /**
-         *  You can add this option, if you want to enroll tokens for users, who do not have one yet.
-         *  The value have to be a string.
+         * Enter here the realm for your service account.
+         * Optional.
          */
-        'doEnrollToken'     => 'true',
+        'serviceRealm'      => 'service',

         /**
-         *  The type of token that will be enrolled by the doEnrollToken option.
-         *  You can select a time based otp (totp), an event based otp (hotp) or an u2f (u2f) */
+         * Set doTriggerChallenge to 'true' to trigger challenges prior to the login
+         * using the configured service account.
+         * This setting takes precedence over 'doSendPassword'.
+         * The value has to be a string.
+         * Optional.
+         */
-        'tokenType'         => 'totp',
+        'doTriggerChallenge' => 'false',

         /**
-         *  You can enable or disable trigger challenge.
+         * Set doSendPassword to 'true' to send a request to validate/check with the username
+         * and an empty pass prior to the login.
+         * This can be used to trigger challenges depending on the configuration in privacyIDEA
+         * and requires no service account.
+If 'doTriggerChallenge' is enabled, this setting has no effect.
-         *  The value have to be a string.
+         * The value has to be a string.
-         *  NOTE: This has to be enabled for challenge-response token to work properly.
+         * Optional.
          */
-        'doTriggerChallenge' => 'true',
+        'doSendPassword' => 'true',

         /**
          * Set this to 'true' if you want to use single sign on.
          * All information required for SSO will be saved in the session.
          * After logging out, the SSO data will be removed from the session.
+         * Optional.
          */
         'SSO' => 'false',

         /**
          * Set preferredTokenType to your favourite token type.
-         * If the choosen token is triggered, it will be used to authenticate directly
+         * If the chosen token is triggered, it will be used to authenticate directly
          * without having to press the button for the type.
-         * Possible values are: push, webauthn or u2f.
+         * Possible values are: otp, push, webauthn or u2f.
-         * When left empty, defaults to showing an input field for OTPs.
+         * Optional.
+Default is otp.
          */
         'preferredTokenType' => '',

         /**
          * Set custom hints for the OTP and password fields */
-        'otpFieldHint' => 'OTP'
+        'otpFieldHint' => 'OTP',
-        'passFieldHint' => 'Password'
+        'passFieldHint' => 'Password',

         /**
+         * You can add this option, if you want to enroll tokens for users, who do not have one yet.
+         * The value has to be a string.
+         * Optional.
+         */
+        'doEnrollToken'     => 'false',

+        /**
+         * The type of token that will be enrolled by the doEnrollToken option.
+         * You can select a time based otp (totp) or an event based otp (hotp).
+         */
+        'tokenType'         => 'totp',

+        /**
          * Other authproc filters can disable 2FA if you want to.
-         *  If privacyIDEA should listen to the setting, you have to enter the state's path and key.
+         * If privacyIDEA should consider this setting, you have to enter the state's path and key.
          * The value of this key will be set by a previous auth proc filter.
          * privacyIDEA will only be disabled, if the value of the key is set to false,
          * in any other situation (e.g. the key is not set or does not exist), privacyIDEA will be enabled.
+         * Optional.
          */
         'enabledPath'       => '',
         'enabledKey'        => '',

         /**
          * If you want to use passOnNoToken or passOnNoUser, you can decide, if this module should send a password to
          * privacyIDEA.
 If passOnNoToken is activated and the user does not have a token, he will be passed by privacyIDEA.
          * NOTE: Do not use it with privacyidea:tokenEnrollment.
          * NOTE: This will not trigger if the user has challenge-response token that were triggered before.
+         * Optional.
          */
-        'tryFirstAuthentication' => 'true',
+        'tryFirstAuthentication' => 'false',

         /**
-         *  You can decide, which password should be used for tryFirstAuthentication */
+         * You can decide, which password should be used for tryFirstAuthentication
+         * Optional.
+         */
-        'tryFirstAuthPass' => 'simpleSAMLphp'
+        'tryFirstAuthPass' => 'simpleSAMLphp',

         /**
-         *
          * You can exclude clients with specified ip addresses.
          * Enter a range like "10.0.0.0-10.2.0.0" or a single ip like "192.168.178.2"
-         *  The selected ip addresses do not need 2FA */
+         * The selected ip addresses do not need 2FA.
+         * Optional.
+         */
         'excludeClientIPs'  => array("10.0.0.0-10.2.0.0", "192.168.178.2"),

         /**
-         *  Check Entity ID is optional.
-If you want to selectively disable the privacyIDEA authentication using
+         * If you want to selectively disable the privacyIDEA authentication using
-         *  the entityID and/or SAML attributes, you may enable this filter.
+         * the entityID and/or SAML attributes, you may enable this.
-         *  Value have to be string.
+         * Value has to be a string.
+         * Optional.
          */
         'checkEntityID'        => 'true',

         /**
-         *  Depending on excludeEntityIDs and includeAttributes the filter will set the state variable
+         * Depending on excludeEntityIDs and includeAttributes this will set the state variable
          * $state[$setPath][$setPath] to true or false.
          * To selectively enable or disable privacyIDEA, make sure that you specify setPath and setKey such
          * that they equal enabledPath and enabledKey from privacyidea:privacyidea.
+         * Optional.
          */
         'setPath'              => 'privacyIDEA',
         'setKey'               => 'enabled',

         /**
          * The requesting SAML provider's entityID will be tested against this list of regular expressions.
          * If there is a match, the filter will set the specified state variable to false and thereby disables
          * privacyIDEA for this entityID The first matching expression will take precedence.
+         * Optional.
          */
         'excludeEntityIDs' => array(
             '/http(s)\/\/conditional-no2fa-provider.de\/(.*)/',
             '/http(.*)no2fa-provider.de/'
         ),

         /**
          * Per value in excludeEntityIDs, you may specify another set of regular expressions to match the
          * attributes in the SAML request.
 If there is a match in any attribute value, this filter will
          * set the state variable to true and thereby enable privacyIDEA where it would be normally disabled
          * due to the matching entityID.
 This may be used to enable 2FA at this entityID only for privileged
          * accounts.
          * The key in includeAttributes must be identical to a value in excludeEntityIDs to have an effect!
+         * Optional.
          */
         'includeAttributes' => array(
             '/http(s)\/\/conditional-no2fa-provider.de\/(.*)/' => array(